krakend/krakend-documentation/service-settings/TLS.md

 ![TLS diagram](/images/documentation/diagrams/tls.mmd.svg)

 {{< note title="Independent properties" type="tip" >}}
-The properies `tls` and `client_tls` are independent of each other.
+The properties `tls` and `client_tls` are independent of each other.
 You can declare one, both, or none.
 {{< /note >}}

 ## TLS server settings